top of page

 I look forward to hearing from you as you take this step toward change and growth.

-Sara Soehnel, MSW
+Sara Soehnel, LLMSW

 Education: MSW, Michigan State University.